kylermintah/CalorieLifeCam/README.md

 ![Image](docs/20190421_155116.jpg)

-While we were able to successfully capture images with using DMA, the images came out discoloured.
+While we were able to successfully capture images using DMA, the images came out discoloured unless intense light was shone on the subject.
 We postulate this could be happening for a few reasons which we've narrowed down to the following:

 - **Lack of FIFO:** from what we've read online, using the OV7670 without FIFO does not produce the best picture quality
 - **Long Wires:** We have a very long path of wires until they finally reach their destination.
 They all could be acting as antennas.
 Shortening these connections might increase image quality.